rifqanzalbina/DataThingsLib/README.md

-# NuGGETThing
+# About
-Fungsional and What used for
+CSharp Thing and what used for

+## Made by
+- rifqanzalbina